-The Flora of North America Editorial Committee recently offered bryologists the opportunity to help defray publication costs by sponsoring illustrations for volume 27 or volume 28 of FNA.
-These are the two moss volumes, of which 27 is completed and 28 will appear about mid 2013.
+The Flora of North America Editorial Committee offered bryologists the opportunity to help defray publication costs by sponsoring illustrations for volume 27 or volume 28 of FNA.
+These are the two moss volumes, of which 27 was completed in 2007, 28 will appeared about mid 2014.
 Individuals and organizations sponsored one or more drawings, at a modest financial cost.
-Sponsors will have their names acknowledged in the introductory chapter of Volume 28.
+Sponsors have their names acknowledged in the introductory chapter of Volume 28.
 OMLA has chosen to sponsor Ohio haircap moss, Polytrichastrum ohioense, the only illustrated taxon with “Ohio” in its name.
-We’re pleased to be able to help with such a worthy endeavor, and look forward to seeing and using the new volume in mid-year.
+We’re pleased to be able to help with such a worthy endeavor, and aqre enjoying seeing and using the new volume.

 Founders meeting of OMLA at Gorman Nature Center in June, 2004.